-Amid royal infighting, Jordan’s sinking economy another forum for discontent
+Amid royal infighting, Jordan’s sinking economy is another rallying point for discontent

 Bdool has four children, ranging in age from 4 to 14.
 His family has reverted to agriculture and herding sheep to make ends meet.
 But even paying for feed is expensive.
 He has no Internet, so his kids have been out of school.

-“There was some government assistance, but it wasn’t that great of an assistance,” said Bdool.
-His family benefited from a government jobs initiative, doing some labor work inside the archaeological site and clearing paths from fallen stones.
+“There was some government assistance, but it wasn’t that great of an assistance,” says Bdool.
+His family has benefited from a government jobs initiative, doing some labor work inside the archaeological site and clearing paths from fallen stones.

-But the work was in November: Family members said they haven’t seen government assistance since.
+But the work was in November: Family members say they haven’t seen government assistance since.

 “We never complain too much.
-Our life is simple,” said his cousin, Ibrahim al-Bdool.
+Our life is simple,” says his cousin, Ibrahim al-Bdool.
 “But there were people who were destroyed.
 Those who have families, expenses and no income face a problem.”

 Adding to residents’ ire about the economic crisis has been the perceived mishandling of the pandemic itself, and the curbing of voices that expressed criticism or dissent regarding governmental policies.